NetworkBlockDevice/nbd/doc/proto.md

     Some chunk types can additionally be categorized by role, such as *error chunks* or *content chunks*.
 Each type determines how to interpret the "length" bytes of payload.
-If the client receives an unknown or unexpected type, it SHOULD close the connection.
+If the client receives an unknown or unexpected type, it MUST close the connection.

     - `NBD_REPLY_TYPE_NONE` (0)